jordandeklerk/pyloo/README.rst

 K-fold Cross-Validation
 ^^^^^^^^^^^^^^^^^^^^^^

-When you have a moderate amount of data or when individual observations have strong influence on the model, K-fold cross-validation can provide a more stable estimate of out-of-sample predictive performance than LOO-CV:
+When you have a moderate amount of data or when individual observations have strong influence on the model, K-fold cross-validation with `loo_kfold` can provide a more stable estimate of out-of-sample predictive performance than LOO-CV:

 .. code-block:: python